Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Algorithm

 \textbf{Weighted linear regression for value function estimation.} Now we specify how to construct the estimators $\overline{\btheta}_{k,h}^{(0)}, \underline{\btheta}_{k,h}^{(0)}$.
-For the simplicity, we only show the construction for the max-player.
-With the linear structure of $\overline{\vvalue}_{k, h+1}(s_{h+1}^k)$ in \eqref{eq:expect}, it is natural to set the estimator $\overline{\btheta}_{k,h}$ as the minimizer to the linear regression problem with square loss over context-target pairs $(\bphi_{\overline{\vvalue}_{k, h+1}}(s_h^k, a_h^k, b_h^k), \overline{\vvalue}_{k, h+1}(s_{h+1}^k))$, similar to UCRL-VTR \citep{jia2020model, ayoub2020model}.
+For the simplicity, we only show the construction for the max-player and the construction for the min-player is presented in Appendix~\ref{sec:Full Algorithm}.
+With the linear structure of $\overline{\vvalue}_{k, h+1}(s_{h+1}^k)$ in \eqref{eq:expect}, it is natural to set the estimator $\overline{\btheta}_{k,h}$ as the minimizer to the linear regression problem with square loss over context-target pairs $(\bphi_{\overline{\vvalue}_{k, h+1}}(s_h^k, a_h^k, b_h^k), \overline{\vvalue}_{k, h+1}(s_{h+1}^k))$, similar to UCRL \citep{jia2020model, ayoub2020model}.
 However, such an estimator is somehow limited since it treats each context-target pair equally and ignore the difference between these pairs.
 In principle, one should pay \emph{more} attention to the pairs with \emph{less} target variance since they carry more information about the unknown parameter $\btheta_h^*$.
-This observation inspires us to adapt the recently proposed \emph{weighted ridge regression} scheme by \citet{zhou2020nearly} to estimate $\btheta_{h}^*$:
+This observation inspires us to adapt the recently proposed \emph{weighted ridge regression} scheme by \cite{zhou2020nearly} to estimate $\btheta_{h}^*$:

 where $\overline{\sigma}_{j,h}^{2}$ is an appropriate upper bound on the variance of the value function $[\var_h\overline{\vvalue}_{j, h+1}](s_h^j, a_h^j, b_h^j)$.
 In particular, we construct $\overline{\sigma}_{k,h}^{2}$ as follows